sdsc-ordes/technical-presentation/src/presentations/part-1/includes/intro.md

 let
   x = abort "fail";
 in
-if false then x else 42
+if true then 42 else x
 # -> 42
 ```